Gambling manager, Kaiwhakahaere whare petipeti

 You may need

-- a relevant tertiary qualification in hospitality, tourism, applied management or similar area
+- a relevant tertiary qualification in food, tourism and hospitality, business and management or similar area

 - at least 3 months recent experience managing the sale, supply and consumption of alcohol on a licensed premises in New Zealand